 Linda Spaulding RN, BC, CIC, CHEC, CHOP: “Infection preventionists need to learn how to clean an endoscope, or at least observe the cleaning….
 Infection preventionists need to make rounds, they need to talk to the person processing.”

-In the life-or-death battle that infection preventionists and other healthcare professionals have been engaged in with coronavirus disease 2019 (COVID-19) this last year, some rudimentary infection control practices may have been sidelined if for no other reason than elective procedures have been sidelined.
+In the life-or-death battle that infection preventionists and other health care professionals have been engaged in with coronavirus disease 2019 (COVID-19) this past year, some rudimentary infection control practices may have been sidelined due to elective procedures being sidelined.
 That concerns infection control expert Linda Spaulding, RN, BC, CIC, CHEC, CHOP.
-Spaulding, a member of Infection Control Today®’s Editorial Advisory Board, worries that in the post-COVID healthcare setting, the proper cleaning of endoscopes might not happen—at least not right away.
+Spaulding, a member of Infection Control Today®’s Editorial Advisory Board, worries that in the post–COVID-19 health care setting, proper cleaning of endoscopes might not happen, at least not right away.
 Spaulding says she believes that “we have to start having buddies in the hospitals, in clinics, in long-term care.
-We keep an eye on each other and remind each other about infection prevention practices.”
-Spaulding believes healthcare needs to be looked at in a “totally different light” post-COVID because “we can fix a lot of things before our next pandemic.”
+We [need to] keep an eye on each other and remind each other about infection prevention practices.”
+Health care should be looked at in a completely different manner after COVID-19, she says, so “we can fix a lot of things before our next pandemic.”

-When people are hired into the endoscopy department, sometimes they do the endoscopy and assist the physician as well as clean the scopes.
-If you’re having a really busy day, the scope might not get cleaned as good as it should.
-And if it was cleaned properly, we wouldn’t have had clusters of infections related to them.
-So, one of the things that I think is essential for us to get out to people post-COVID—to start thinking about these things, again, trying to get back into some normalcy—is people in these departments and managers of these departments need to go on the HICPAC website.
-And they need to download this document that I have right here…called “Essential Elements of Reprocessing Program for Flexible Endoscopes—Recommendations of the Healthcare Infection Control Practices Advisory Committee.”
-This is an incredible tool that I wish I would have had earlier in my infection control career.
-Not only does it give you good information related to scopes, and processing, but if you don’t have a strong program setup, it gives you everything to put that program in place.
-It gives you a policy format.
-It gives you audit tools.
-It gives you a competency verification tool, so you can make sure your people are competent.
-It gives you an inventory repair and maintenance log so you can log every single time a scope breaks and when it goes out.
+When people are hired in the endoscopy department, sometimes they do the endoscopy and assist the physician as well as clean the scopes.
+If you’re having a really busy day, the scopes might not get cleaned as [well] as they should.
+If [they had been] cleaned properly, we wouldn’t have clusters of infections related to them.
+So, one of the things that is essential for us to get out to people post–COVID-19—to start thinking about these things again, trying to get back into some normalcy—is that people…and managers of these departments need to go on the HICPAC website.
+They need to download this document that I have right here…called “Essential Elements of a Reprocessing Program for Flexible Endoscopes—Recommendations of the Healthcare Infection Control Practices Advisory Committee.”1 This is an incredible tool that I wish I [had] had earlier in my infection control career.
+Not only does it give you good information related to scopes and processing, but if you don’t have a strong program setup, it gives you everything to put that program in place.
+It gives you a policy format [and] audit tools.
+It gives you a competency verification tool so you can make sure your people are competent, [and]…an inventory repair and maintenance log, so you can log every single time a scope breaks and when it goes out.
 You can identify if you have a problem scope because it keeps going out for repair.
-And it also gives you a gap analysis tool and an RCA template.
-Now, some people may not know what a gap analysis tool is.
-But this is the actual tool that’s on the website.
+And it also gives you a gap analysis tool and an RCA [root cause analysis] template.
+Now, some people may not know what a gap analysis tool is, but this is the actual tool that’s on the website.
 And it goes through everything you need to look at to make sure you have a good strong program in place.
-As you go through this, if you can answer “yes” to all of this, then you can be comfortable, you probably have a pretty good program in place.
-If not, it gives you the chance to say “OK, we don’t have this in place” or “We’re weak in this area.”
-And then that’s what you focus in on improving.
-I’ve gone in to do accreditation for hospitals where they didn’t even track their scopes.
-They didn’t know what scope was used on what patient or they didn’t know that a particular scope kept breaking down.
-And that’s the same one they kept sending out.
-Because their tracking programs just aren’t there.
-What we did with the HICPAC committee is we put every single document together that you need to be able to have a strong, effective safe program.
-And CDC has their HICPAC meetings on campus in Atlanta.
-And we have general public people that are allowed to make comments at the end of the meeting.
-And I was a liaison on the HICPAC committee for five years.
-At the end when the general public would get up and ask questions, we would have family members that would come to the mic and tell us how we need to concentrate on endoscopes because their husband, their father, their daughter, had died because of an infection that was contracted from an endoscope.
-We want to think that all hospitals do everything correct.
-They all have best practice at heart.
-Nobody wants to do something wrong.
-But some just don’t have the tools to know what they’re supposed to be doing.
-They were hired, they were shown how to clean the scope.
-And then they’re out of orientation.
-If they were taught wrong, they’re cleaning the scopes wrong.
-There has to be verification and validation of everything.
+As you go through this, if you can answer yes to all of this, then you can be comfortable you probably have a pretty good program in place.
+If not, it gives you the chance to say, “OK, we don’t have this in place” or “We’re weak in this area.”
+And that’s what you focus on improving.

 Usually, when we have outbreaks in these areas, we find that somebody was trained wrong.
-Or somebody says, “Yes, I follow all the steps that’s on this poster.”
-And then when you observe them, you find out they missed one or two steps.
-Those one or two steps are critical.
-We were talking about central line infections in another talk.
-I think I brought it up.
-It’s the same thing.
+Or somebody says, “Yes, I follow all the steps on this poster.”
+And then when you observe them, you find out they missed 1 or 2 steps.
+Those 1 or 2 steps are critical.
+We were talking about central line infections in another talk, I think I brought it up.
+It’s the same thing [here].
 If somebody’s not visually verifying and validating that the person is still doing it right, even if that person has been there 25 years, then things can go wrong, and you can end up with infections.
 You have some people that have been there 25 years.
 All they’ve done is scope cleaning.
-"Of course, I’m really good at it.
-I’ve been doing it for 25 years.”
+"Of course I’m really good at it, I’ve been doing it for 25 years.”
 Yet we still find shortcuts.
 Because somewhere in their career, they decided to take a shortcut because they had to turn the scope over really fast.
-And then it’s like, “Oh, well, it worked that time.
+And then it’s, “Oh, well, it worked that time.
 I’ll just keep doing it this way, because it’s quicker.”
 And nobody’s going to know that there’s an outbreak from endoscopes until enough physicians identify for themselves that, “Oh, I have a patient that got infected.”
-Then they hear from another doc.
-“You know, I have a patient that got infected after an endoscope.”
+Then they hear from another doc, “You know, I have a patient that got infected after an endoscope.”
 And then they hear the third doc.
 And then the docs kind of put it together.
-“Wait a minute, there are three patients that had endoscopes here.”
+“Wait a minute, there are 3 patients that had endoscopes here.”

-Infection control has got to become a buddy system.
-Whether it’s cleaning scopes, decontaminating and sterilizing surgical instruments, or putting on PPE.
-Somehow, in my opinion, we have to start having buddies in the hospitals, in clinics, in long-term care.
-We keep an eye on each other and remind each other about infection prevention practices.
-Even hand washing.
-See a physician or nurse or an aide or housekeeper come out of the room and they forgot to wash their hands.
-Everybody needs to say, “Oh, you missed a handwashing opportunity.”
-I tell my clients, during orientation you tell them that if a person walks out of the room and hasn’t washed their hands, that they will be possibly seen and another co-worker will say, “Hey, you missed an opportunity to wash your hands.”
-And the only thing you can respond is “Oh, thanks for letting me know” It takes away the meanness that can come out.
-“Don’t tell me what to do.”
-Or “I’m always being
+Infection control has got to [adopt the] buddy system, whether it’s for cleaning scopes, decontaminating and sterilizing surgical instruments, or putting on PPE [personal protective equipment].
+Somehow, …we have to start having buddies in the hospitals, in clinics, in long-term care, [to] keep an eye on each other and remind each other about infection prevention practices, even hand washing.
+[When] a physician or nurse or an aide or housekeeper comes out of the room and they forgot to wash their hands, everybody needs to say, “Oh, you missed a handwashing opportunity.”
+I tell my clients, during orientation tell them that if a person walks out of the room and hasn’t washed their hands, they will be possibly seen and another coworker will say, “Hey, you missed an opportunity to wash your hands.”
+And the only [way] you can respond is “Oh, thanks for letting me know.”
+It takes away the meanness that can come out, [such as] “Don’t tell me what to do,” or “I’m always being